Lifebogger presents the full story of a Football Genius best known by the nickname “The Little Prince”.

-To show the extent of the love he has for his wife, Marchisio has his wife’s birthday tattooed.
-On the inside of his arm.
-That which he always kisses to celebrate every goal he scores.
+To show the extent of the love he has for his wife, Marchisio has his wife’s birthday tattooed on the inside of his arm.
+That he always kisses to celebrate every goal he scores.

-Worthy of emulation by young football players is the personality which Claudio Marchisio brings to the field of play, an outward bearing that is characteristic of his life at Turin where he is based.
+Worthy of emulation by young football players is the personality that Claudio Marchisio brings to the field of play, an outward bearing that is characteristic of his life at Turin, where he is based.

 He is calm and exhibits outstanding maturity.
 Regardless of what situation he finds himself.
 As a result, no one has found cause to have a problem with his temperament.

-In addition, his 10 years record of marital life has a lot to say about his unparallel loyalty.
-This is also evident by his resolve to dedicate his youth and prime to Juventus.
+In addition, his ten-year’ record of marital life has a lot to say about his unparalleled loyalty.
+This is also evident in his resolve to dedicate his youth and prime to Juventus.
 Progressing from being known as “The Little Prince” to “The Prince”.

 Comparision to Marco Tardelli: